Course Outline

 Module 10: Improving Application Performance and Responsiveness

-In this module, you will learn how to enhance the performance of your applications by distributing operations across multiple threads.
+In this module, you will learn how to enhance the performance of your applications for government by distributing operations across multiple threads.

 Lessons